hyperlane-xyz/v2-docs/deploy/deploy-hyperlane.md

 ## 3. Run validators and relayers

 We've partnered with [Kurtosis](https://www.kurtosis.com/) to offer a smooth validator and relayer deployment experience through [Kurtosis Cloud](https://cloud.kurtosis.com/).
-This section of the guide will walk you through how to deploy a validator and relayer using the no-code, Kurtosis Cloud UI that connects a Goerli to Polaris.
+This section of the guide will walk you through how to deploy a validator and relayer using the no-code, Kurtosis Cloud UI that connects Goerli to Polaris.

 If you wish to read more about validators and relayers, check out our docs on these topics at [Validators](../operators/validators/ "mention") and [Relayers](../operators/relayers/ "mention").